drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

-2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm), so thats 25x thinner than that.
-300 million alveloli.
-Each alveoli is 0.0042mm^3 (a grain of sand is
+- 2μm across (for ref sheet of paper is 50μm, 1/20th of a mm or 0.05mm)
+- 25x thinner than that.
+300 million alveloli
-0.06mm^3, so an alveoli is about 14 times smaller).
-Surface area of a tennis court.
+- Each alveoli is 0.0042mm^3 (a grain of sand is 0.06mm^3, so an alveoli is about 14 times smaller)
+- Surface area of a tennis court

 ##

 > TV 500ml, dead space 150ml, RR 15/min, 350ml*15 = approx 5L/min -> 7200L/day

+## ample opportunity for sufficiently small particles to meet the interstitum

 ## work-related ILD